bushstas/classy-loader/README.md

 ## CSS syntax

 ### Non-automatic prefix mode
-One point for real class name without prefix.<br>
+One point for real class name without prefix.
-Two points for class names with local prefix.<br>
+Two points for class names with local prefix.
-Three points for class names with global prefix.<br>
+Three points for class names with global prefix.
 **"Self"** is a keywords that means local prefix itself or global if local one not defined

 ```scss